 Other cancers linked to smoking include bladder cancer, cancers of the kidneys and liver, as well as certain types of leukemia.
 Additional cancers may be linked to smoking, as more research is being done to determine all of the ways in which tobacco usage is deadly.

 The only true means of prevention of lung cancer is to avoid cigarette smoke.
 This includes smoking tobacco products, as well as being around those who smoke.
 Other cancers may have additional prevention methods, but smoking is a primary risk factor and should be discontinued.
 Those who are addicted to tobacco may employ the use of various aids, such as nicotine replacement products.
-E-cigarettes are a popular method, due to the fact that they counter the effects of nicotine withdrawalsymptoms, and closely mimic the feel and actions associated with smoking cigarettes.

 Read more about the effects cigarette smoke has on the human body at The Effects of Smoking.